MakerJake01/ProMicro_MacroPad/README.md

 I am working on a multi-part build guide for my youtube channel.
 https://www.youtube.com/makerjake

+**printed parts** <br>
+I am having some trouble finding the STL files and my fusion 360 subscriptions has run out.
+I will try to either redesign the parts of finding the files.

 Creative Commons Attribution-NonCommercial 4.0 International License. cc-by-nc